-Securities and Exchange Commission policy makers should consider changes to trading regulations including widening quote increments from 1 cent and banning pricing that enables exchanges to collect fees from some traders to pay others, according to written testimony from Knight Capital Group Inc. (KCG) Chief Executive Officer Thomas Joyce.
+Securities and Exchange Commission policy makers should consider changes to trading regulations including widening quote increments from 1 cent and banning pricing that enables exchanges to collect fees from some traders to pay others, according to written testimony from Knight Capital Group Inc. (KCG:US) Chief Executive Officer Thomas Joyce.
 Market makers should also be forced to keep their bid and offer quotes in the market for at least a second before canceling them, he said.

 Eleven firms offered recommendations to the panel, whose hearings today in Washington come five weeks after Nasdaq Stock Market’s mishandling of Facebook Inc.’s initial public offering revived questions about the reliability of U.S. stock markets.
 Most addressed the competition that has emerged between exchanges and brokers to handle equity orders and stability issues related to high-frequency trading and the flash crash of May 2010.

 “The time has come for policy makers to bring perspective to the market,” NYSE Euronext CEO Duncan Niederauer said in written testimony.
 “We fear that as a result of too much focus on market microstructure incrementalism, there has been too little public discourse on the formidable reliability and resilience of the equity markets during crises and overall fairness to investors.”

 The issues raised by Knight, Getco LLC and the owner of the New York Stock Exchange are part of a debate that developed in the mid-1990s with the SEC’s efforts to reform U.S. market structure, dominated at the time by the NYSE and Nasdaq.
 Today, trading is fragmented across more than a dozen exchanges and electronic communications networks and more than 40 dark pools.